-The application demands user authentication, this user has a role with permissions to see all the generated routes.
+The application demands user authentication; this user has a role with permissions to see all the generated routes.
 The list of routes is queried via “get verb” using the date as parameter.
-The response is a list of routes displayed in a component called “List view” (Figure 13).
+The response is a list of routes displayed in a component called “List view” (see Figure 13).